Learn English at USask! information sessions

 Once you have submitted your application for joint admission, log in to review your application status regularly.

 Open your application to review your supplemental items list.
-Upload required items as soon as possible, such as your transcript(s) or statements of marks and IELTS or TOEFL scores (if applicable).
+Upload required items as soon as possible, such as your transcript(s) or statements of marks and IELTS, TOEFL or Duolingo scores.

 Step 5 Confirmation email